xiaoxiaoflood/firefox-scripts/README.md

   I suggest to set `browser.urlbar.suggest.searches = false` or `browser.urlbar.matchBuckets = general:5` (general:5 means 5 normal suggestions before search suggestions, adjust as you wish).

   Screenshot:

   ![](https://i.imgur.com/FWs3pYl.png)

   [Download link](https://github.com/xiaoxiaoflood/firefox-scripts/blob/master/chrome/extensionOptionsMenu.uc.js).
 </details>
 <details>
   <summary>Master Password+</summary>
   Locks Firefox with password.
-It will prompt the password on browser startup or anytime when you lock it with Ctrl+Alt+Shift+W.
+This will prompt the password on browser startup or anytime when you lock it with Ctrl+Alt+Shift+W.

   You need to set a master password in <i>Firefox Options > Privacy & Security > [×] Use a master password</i>.